Other Resources for Social Ventures Teams

 The Columbia Alumni Virtual Accelerator (CAVA) is an industry-agnostic, no-fee and no equity virtual accelerator supported by the Eugene M. Lang Entrepreneurship Center.
 CAVA’s mission is to enhance and enable early-stage CBS alumni startups across the globe through support and mentorship.

 cFUND Ignition Grants are financial grants to assist Columbia University students in launching new businesses, social, and nonprofit ventures. cFUND Ignition Grants support the initial stages of early venture development from formation, IP protection, and incubation to building prototypes and creating proofs of concept.
 There are varying levels of Ignition Grants: Formation ($5K) and Incubation ($10K).
 Judges will decide the level of funding for teams based on their applications.
-More information, including the application, can be found here.
+Review the application.

 The Data Science Institute’s Seeds Funds Program promotes “Data for Good”: using data to address societal challenges and bringing humanistic perspectives as—not after—new science and technology is invented.
 The Institute accepts proposals from Columbia University faculty and research staff.
 Funding is available for up to five projects, up to $100,000 annually, for a maximum of two years.
 Questions can be sent to [email protected].

 The Columbia Entrepreneurship Undergraduate Innovation Grant aims to incentivize and support the creation of novel products and unique business models.
 The grants are open to current students from across the undergraduate Columbia University student body, with at least one founder being an undergraduate Columbia College or General Studies student.
 Prize grants of $5,000 to $15,000 are awarded to teams with the most innovative product or business model.